eparubrub/Cherry/README.md

-# Mr.Snooze
+# Cherry
-Mr. Snooze is a program intended to help ensure rapid checkouts on retail sites.
+Cherry is a program intended to help ensure rapid checkouts on retail sites.
+This was a small side project that was created as an idea for open-source automation.

 ## Current Functionality
 Right now, the program is under development to support SupremeNewYork.com